jdorn/json-editor/README.md

 ### Optional Requirements

 *  A javascript template engine for macro support (Mustache, Underscore, Hogan, Handlebars, Swig, or EJS)
-*  A compatible CSS Framework for styling (bootstrap 2, bootstrap 3, or jQueryUI)
+*  A compatible CSS Framework for styling (bootstrap2, bootstrap3, or jqueryui)

 Usage
 --------------